felipelouza/egsa/README.md

 ## run

-Given a collection of K strings concatenated in a single file INPUT in the directory DIR.
+	Given a collection of K strings concatenated in a single file INPUT in the directory DIR (K=0 gives all strings in INPUT).

 _fasta_
 ```sh